Eroica/greedy-ocr/README.md

 You will need the [LÖVE framework](https://love2d.org/) to be able to run `greedy-ocr`.
 Binaries for Windows and OS X are available from the website.
 For Linux, it's best to install LÖVE using your distribution's package manager.

-If you want to run the same recognition process that I used in my Bachelor's thesis, download the `0.9` release from the [Releases]() page (a `.love` file) and run that file.
+If you want to run the same recognition process that I used in my Bachelor's thesis, download the `0.1` release from the [Releases](https://github.com/Eroica/greedy-ocr/releases) page (a `.love` file) and run that file:

+		/path/to/love greedy-ocr.love

+For instance on OS X, if you moved *love.app* to /Applications:

+		/Applications/love.app/Contents/MacOS/love greedy-ocr.love

 If you want to run an own recognition process, clone/download this repository and read the following instructions.